JohnnyHuang0515/SmartCompare/README.md

 pip install -r requirements.txt
 ```

-If `requirements.txt` is unavailable, manually install the following:
+If `requirements.txt` is not available, manually install the following packages:

 * Flask
 * pymysql